 The Baptist Collegiate Ministry (BCM) is a vibrant community at the College of William & Mary.
-Since 1926, we seek to passionately worship God, live in authentic Christian community, serve global needs with the compassion of Christ, and explore servant-leadership to offer lifelong service throughout the world.
+Since 1926, we seek to passionately worship God, live in authentic Christian community, serve global needs with the compassion of Christ, and explore servant-leadership to offer lifelong service in the world through the local church.

 We have a rich history that we like to share.
 Explore each of the eras of Baptist Collegiate Minstry at William & Mary!

 We send out an email every week to BCMers to ensure that they are informed.
 Catch events that are coming soon as well as updates that did not reach program announcements in time here.
 If you would like to view the most recent newsletter, click here.

 BCM's Constitution discusses the purpose, name, membership, leadership, meetings, budget, and by-laws.
 If you would like to read William and Mary BCM's constitution, click here.

 All of BCM gathers on Sunday evenings at 5pm for a home-cooked dinner provided by local churches, followed by a student-led time of singing and drama, Bible study, guest speakers, and worship at 6pm.
 All are welcome.
 After the gathering, hang out as long as you want to make new friends!